cpgoncalves/Quantum-Cybersecurity/README.md

 # Quantum-Cybersecurity

-This repository contains Qiskit Jupyter code on Quantum Cybersecurity, resulting from the author's research that can be run on IBM's Quantum devices, using the resources of IBM Quantum Experience.
+Qiskit Jupyter code for the Quantum Cybersecurity project (https://cpgoncalves.github.io/Quantum-Cybersecurity/), resulting from the author's research that can be run on IBM's Quantum devices, using the resources of IBM Quantum Experience.

 Results from running this code are also published in the blog: https://qexperiments.blogspot.com/.

-Carlos Pedro Gonçalves, 27/06/2020
+Carlos Pedro Gonçalves, Copyright, 27/06/2020